 Null Responder: A person who does not see his or her HCV viral load decrease by at least 2 log (at least 99 percent) by week 12 of pegylated interferon/ribavirin treatment.

-In addition, there are people who stopped HCV treatment because of severe side effects, and people who do not know their HCV treatment history.
+In addition, some people stop HCV treatment because of severe side effects and others do not know their HCV treatment history.

 Unfortunately, when it came to researching people with genotype 1 of the virus, the Sovaldi clinical trials only included those who were "treatment naive" (meaning they were being treated for the first time).
 However, some Solvaldi research did include those with genotypes 2 and 3 who had failed a previous treatment.